Staff Profile:Dr Wendy Matthews

 - Ethnoarchaeology and Experimental Archaeology

-Many of these research projects are interdisciplinary and jointly supervised by staff with additional expertise in the School of Human and Environmental Sciences and the University including: Dr Stuart Black in Geoscience (Crossman); Dr Matthew Almond in Chemistry and micro-analysis (Shillito; Anderson); Prof Bob Chapman in social complexity (Crossman), and Prof Mike Fulford in Roman archaeology (Banerjea).
+Many of these research projects are interdisciplinary and jointly supervised by staff with additional expertise in the School of Archaeology, Geography and Environmental Science including: Dr Stuart Black in Geoscience (McGauran; Kyrillidou; Garcia-Suarez); Prof Bob Chapman in social complexity (McGauran), and Prof. Roger Matthews in Near Eastern and East Mediterranean archaeology (Elliot; Amadio).

 - Research groups / Centres: